owaspsamm/website/content/en/internal/performance-plan.md

 Run alongside phase 2, separate from perf:

 - Open the tier-1 + tier-2 pages on a real phone (or DevTools device emulation at iPhone 14 / Pixel 7 sizes).
-- Check: nothing overflows horizontally, tap targets are ≥ 44 px, line lengths are readable, images don't squash to unrecognisable sizes, the model navigation sidebar is usable, the assessment table doesn't break.
+- Check: nothing overflows horizontally, tap targets are â‰¥ 44 px, line lengths are readable, images don't squash to unrecognisable sizes, the model navigation sidebar is usable, the assessment table doesn't break.
 - Cross-reference with the [Mobile link audit](/roadmap/#mobile-link-audit) roadmap item — that work is about hover-only link affordances, which is part of this same pass.
 - Output: a short list of mobile-specific fixes folded into phase 3 alongside the perf work.